 Invented: Glass of Wine/Liquid Production (c.
 1900), Ellis Ring (premiered by him as a "Rod and Ring" on March 21, 1921 at the Magic Circle's Grand Séance in London).
 Jardine Ellis Slate Mystery (revealed to Mr. Stanley Norton in 1920 and revealed by him in the Johnson book after Ellis' death), Telepathy Experiment, Measured Cut and Restored String, Coin Levitation, The Magnetised Knife, and more.

 Elmsley was a Scottish amateur magician, magic inventor and magic author.
-He was inventor of the Elmsley Count, also known as the Ghost Count.
+He was inventor of the Elmsley Count, also known as the Ghost Count, which was based on Edward Victor's E.V.
+Count.
 He wrote three sets of lecture notes: Low Cunning (1957).
 He then revamped these notes with changes to content for the USA to Low Cunning (1959).
 His final set of notes was Cardwork (1975).

 He also has a two volume work Collected Works of Alex Elmsley.

 His video series, "The Magic of Alex Elmsley: The Tahoe Sessions," features four videos of Alex, and includes his Torn And Restored Newspaper and Cups And Balls routines, both of which are well known among magicians.